18F/identity-idp/docs/backend.md

 These tie everything together!
 We aim for lean, "RESTful" controllers

-* Keep as much business logic as possible out of controllers, such as Forms or Services
+* Keep as much business logic as possible out of controllers moving that logic into Forms or Services

 * Prefer adding a new controller with one of the CRUD methods over creating a custom method in an existing controller.
 For example, if your app allows a